learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 > $ grep -rlZ 'violet' | xargs -0 grep -L 'brown'
 > (standard input)
 >
-> # using -r option avoids running the command in such cases
+> # use the -r option to avoid running the command in such cases
 > $ grep -rlZ 'violet' | xargs -r0 grep -L 'brown'
 > ```